CodingInGreen/stm32h7-pwm-servo/README.md

-# WORKING EXAMPLE - STM32H753ZIT6
+# SERVO EXAMPLE - STM32H753ZIT6

-### This is a base working example for the NUCLEO-H753ZI Dev Board
+### This is a (WIP) base working example for the NUCLEO-H753ZI Dev Board

 Plug the micro-usb into into the port labeled USB PWR for flashing